 Leading senior care providers are constantly looking for the latest in care innovations to serve their community.
 An increasingly safe and popular option is aromatherapy – the practice of using essential oils from plants to address health challenges and support overall wellness.

 “Aromatherapy today takes a holistic perspective – focusing on body, mind, spirit, and emotions,” says Callie Whitwell, Chief Operating Officer, and founding partner at Lifetime Wellness – a leading provider of person-centered wellness, life enrichment, and recreational programs to senior living communities.

 “Our program uses essential oils in two ways, through inhalation with a diffuser or applied directly to the skin through a topical roll-on.
 We offer blends that have excellent therapeutic benefits and are also safe for sensitive skin.”

 Researchers have uncovered a close connection between memory and the sense of smell, finding the brain can recognize thousands of scents – and remember the memories associated with them.
-Essential oils can help awaken memories.
+Essential oil benefits memory activation, health challenges, and more.
 For example, cedarwood has been found to enhance memory and ease feelings of restlessness; lavender, to reduce sadness and irritability; and peppermint and rosemary, to stimulate the mind and body.
 “We’ve found that residents living with memory issues have experienced numerous benefits from aromatherapy – less agitation, sounder sleep, and increased appetite,” Whitwell says.

 “Hand massages using scented lotion can promote relaxation.
 Essential oils diffused in common areas before nightfall can soothe memory care residents who become confused and agitated as evening approaches.
-These oils can also be applied to cleaning cloths for wiping down furniture throughout the facility, surrounding residents with a sense of calm.
+These oils can also be applied to cleaning cloths for wiping down furniture throughout the facility, surrounding residents with a sense of calm.”